TikTok is swooning over a new kind of celebrity: election analysts - KTVZ

 “These fancams are a way for users to redirect their anxiety,” said Ioana Literat, an assistant professor at Teacher’s College, Columbia University.
 She researches youth, political expression and social media.

-“This stanning, even sexualizing, is so much more lightheartened than just doom scrolling,” she told CNN Business.
+“This stanning, even sexualizing, is so much more lighthearted than just doom scrolling,” she told CNN Business.

 Fun + respect = fancam